dafny-lang/Dafny-VMC/README.md

 There are two ways to use the library:
 - The trait `DRandomFoundational` only needs fair coin flips as a primitive.
-- The trait `DRandomExternUniform` also uses an external implementation of uniformly random numbers.
+- The trait `DRandomExternUniformPowerOfTwo` also uses an external implementation of uniformly random numbers.

 To run the examples in the `docs` directory, use one of the following commands: